What causes visual stress?

 - They may have behavioural issues – linked to the discomfort of reading

 How visual stress affects your sight

-Far from being an ordered grouping of lines and text, here’s how the page looks to them…
+Far from being an ordered grouping of lines and text, here’s how the page could look to someone with visual stress…

 - Words on the page wobble, move, are ghosted, blurred, overlap or have a 3D appearance

 - They can see shapes appearing on the page

 - They find the white of the page very bright, often seeing rivers of white running through the page